[WebUI] Analyze Test Execution Logs and Debug the Test Case

 You can download the sample project here: Shopping Cart Tests.

 In our example, the Test Case fails to find a Web element due to an unexpected change in the application under test (AUT).
-We look for the failed steps in the execution logs, find the root cause, and correct the step, and resume execution using the Run from here Debug utility.
+We look for the failed steps in the execution logs, find the root cause, correct the step, and resume execution using the Run from here Debug utility.

 Analyze Test execution logs in Log Viewer